Sydney Opera House: An Icon of Australia

 Just a short walk from the Opera House you can find Sydney’s Royal Botanical Gardens which I wrote about previously and have linked below.
 If you want to get some lunch or dinner then just below is the harbour which not only contains some great restaurants but also the best views in Sydney.
 Other nearby attractions include the Aquarium, as well as the ferry that will take you straight to Taronga Zoo.

-Of course!
-But as is often the case with travelling, preparation is key.
+As is often the case with travelling, preparation is key.
 I would always recommend booking in advance to avoid disappointment if you are only in Sydney for a short stay.
 They offer plenty of shows in all different genres, from comedy to musicals.
-Whatever you like to see there is a show for everyone.
+Whatever you like to see, there is a show for everyone.

 Your email address will not be published.
 Required fields are marked *